trizen/Compression-Util/README.md

 It returns two values: `$bwt`, which represents the transformed string, and `$idx`, which holds the index of the original string in the sorted list of rotations.

-It takes an optional argument `$lookahead_len`, which defaults to `128`, representing the length of lookahead during sorting.
+It takes an optional argument `$lookahead_len`, which defaults to `128`, representing the length of look-ahead during sorting.

 ## bwt\_decode